 If you want to add custom pictures to video projects, for example, you don't need to look any further than your browser.
 In this article, I’ll explain how to add pictures to a video using a free website called Kapwing.
-You don’t need any video expertise to use Kapwing; just follow this step by step tutorial to put images on top of your video.
+You don’t need any video editing expertise to begin overlaying pictures with this browser-based tool – here is everything you need to know:

 - Upload Video

 - Size and position

 Step 1: Upload Video